Pure Henna Hair Dye is Non Metallic Henna

 Pure henna hair dye can be used safely on most people including:

 Some pregnant mothers like to get their bellies hennaed during pregnancy.
 A couple of words of caution here : if you’re a pregnant mother wanting to henna your hair, you’re probably sensitive to smells and plants, so we recommend you patch test first so you know what to expect.
-Unfortunately the powdered leaves which henna comes from don’t smell like flowers, they’re more musty, almost damp smelling.
+Unfortunately the powdered leaves which henna comes from don’t smell like flowers.
+They’re more musty, almost damp, smelling.
 Secondly, you need to figure out if you’re comfortable using henna during pregnancy.
-We consider them safer than any chemical hair dye, but we can’t state conclusively that they are safe to use in pregnancy.
+We consider henna safer than any chemical hair dye, but we can’t state conclusively that henna is safe to use in pregnancy.
 The organisation Foresight seem to suggest that even vegetable hair dyes should be avoided in pregnancy.

 • PPD allergy sufferers go to Hair Dye for PPD Allergy for feedback on Renaissance Henna products.